pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Considerations (2024-03-01)

+- The toast migration utility provides a bridge to gradually migrate to the new sonner toast API
+- New components like Carousel and Drawer offer opportunities for UI enhancements
+- The Command component could be used to implement a command palette for power users
+- We should consider a comprehensive audit of all UI components to ensure consistency
 - Text readability is a critical aspect of user experience and should be prioritized
 - Consistent text colors across the application create a more cohesive user experience
 - Further accessibility improvements could be considered, such as increasing contrast ratios